10 Best Online Healthcare Schools in California

 Prospective students can use this ranking of the best online healthcare schools in California to find the right school for their specific career aspirations.
 Each of the schools on our list holds official accreditation and offers at least one degree or certificate program in a healthcare-related subject, either in an online or hybrid format.
-We ranked these schools using data from the National Center of Education Statistics (NCES), and we display facts such as tuition costs and number of online programs offered in order to help you to make an informed decision.
+We ranked these schools using data from the National Center of Education Statistics (NCES), analyzing factors such as tuition costs and number of online programs offered in order to help you to make an informed decision.

-At California State University-Northridge, courses for some of the best online healthcare programs in California, are taught through the Canvas learning management system, with some being taught synchronously and others asynchronously.
+At California State University-Northridge, courses for some of the best online healthcare programs in California are taught through the Canvas learning management system, some synchronously and others asynchronously.
 Students can earn a hybrid Master of Science in social work in two years if attending on a full-time basis.
 The program's hybrid nature means students are able to complete their assignments online, but are also brought together one night per week in order to interact face-to-face.

 Students who need a greater percentage of their program to be online may be interested in the Master of Science in communicative disorders program -- which involves a clinical practicum -- or the Master of Public Administration in health administration program -- which focuses on leadership and management skills related to health organizations.
 There are also online certificate programs in computed tomography (CT) and magnetic resonance imaging (MRI).

 Concordia University-Irvine's online courses are taught through the Blackboard learning platform and follow a semester schedule.
-Hybrid options are available for most programs, including those in nursing, and even fully online courses feature multiple synchronous sessions in the curriculum to give students a chance to interact with their peers and instructor.
+Hybrid options are available for most programs, including those in nursing, and even the fully online courses feature synchronous sessions in the curriculum so students can more easily interact with their peers and instructor.

 Nursing students can start at the undergraduate level with the online RN-to-BSN program.
-Current Associate Degree in Nursing students may pursue dual enrollment in this program if they wish.
+Current associate-level nursing students may pursue dual enrollment in this program if they wish.
 Meanwhile, grad students can enter the online MSN program and choose to specialize in nursing leadership or nursing education.
 Scholarships are available for students maintaining continuous enrollment in either program.

-On the other hand, students looking to become medical and health services managers may be more interested in Concordia's B.A. in healthcare management or Master of Healthcare Administration (MHA) programs, the latter designed in accordance with the common competency domains of the Healthcare Leadership Alliance (HLA).
+On the other hand, students looking to become medical and health services managers may be more interested in Concordia's B.A. in healthcare management or Master of Healthcare Administration (MHA) programs.
+The latter is designed in accordance with the common competency domains of the Healthcare Leadership Alliance (HLA).

 At San Diego State University, one of the best online healthcare schools in California, students can pursue an online Master of Public Health in health promotion and behavioral science.
 This is an 18-month program that focuses on developing, implementing and critiquing public health programs.